What Makes An Inventory Report Watertight?

 With dispute situations on the rise due to an increase of rent savvy tenants, the need for a solid body of evidence to support your claim is now more important than ever.
 In fact, it can even end up saving Landlords from losing £1000’s due to damages caused by tenants.

-One of the strongest items of evidence landlords can present in a dispute situation to support their claim will be the Inventory Report.
+One of the strongest items of evidence landlords can present in a dispute situation to support their claim will be the Property Inventory Report.
 The subsequent Check In and Check Out Report will also be used (If you are not completely sure what an Inventory Report is, you can read up about this here) However, it can assume that any old report will do.
 Whether that is created by the Landlord themselves, or more commonly, an independent inventory company like us, it should always be top priority to ensure that the report being created is ‘Watertight’

 Without further ado, let’s take a look at the qualities of a watertight inventory report: